Safyrus/NES_PWAA/doc/frame.md

 Each tile is a 16-bits number corresponding to a tile in CHR ROM.
 The tile map is split into 2 list of 8-bits number (for compression reason).
 The first correspond to the lower part of the 16-bit numbers, and the second list to the higher part.

-### Palette map

-The palette map is used in parallel of the tile map and describe what palette to use for each tile.
+The higher bytes contain the palette to use for the tile (bits 6 and 7).
-It is a list of bytes (from 0 to 3) representing the palette to use.

 ### Sprite map